justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/03-adding-files-to-deploy-to-the-liferay-dxp-service.md

 ## Hotfixes

-To apply hotfixes, add the hotfix ZIP file to the `hotfix` folder.
+To apply hotfixes, add the hotfix ZIP file to one of the folders in `hotfix/` within the Liferay DXP service directory.
 When you deploy this change, the hotfix is applied to the Liferay DXP instance.

+For example, you can deploy a hotfix to your dev environment with a structure like the following:

     liferay
     ├── hotfix
+    │   └── dev
     │       └── liferay-hotfix-2-7110.zip
     └── LCP.json

 Note that hotfixes will each need to be re-applied each time the server starts up.
 For this reason, updating to the latest Fix Pack or Service pack of the Liferay DXP Docker image in your `gradle.properties` file is better than adding many hotfixes into this folder for the long term; you can update the Docker version by replacing the `liferay.workspace.lcp.liferay.image` property in this file.
 The `gradle.properties` file can be found at the root of the repository.

 ## Licenses

 You can add your own license by putting it into one of the folders in `license/` within the Liferay DXP service directory.

 For example, you can add licenses to your `dev` environment with a structure like this in your Liferay DXP service directory:

     liferay
     ├── license